Costs of GM deal could make talks with Ford, FCA difficult

 CAN FORD AND FIAT CHRYSLER CHANGE THE PATTERN?

 Not on most of the bigger economic items, but there can be differences.
-Ford may want to close some car or related transmission plants, but it won’t get close to the cost savings that GM got, said Kristin Dziczek, vice president of labor and manufacturing at the Center for Automotive Research, an industry think tank.
+Ford may want to reduce its engine and transmission manufacturing capacity, but it won’t get close to the cost savings that GM got, said Kristin Dziczek, vice president of labor and manufacturing at the Center for Automotive Research, an industry think tank.
 Ford and FCA can argue that they’re not in as good of financial shape as GM, so the signing bonus should be smaller.
 The companies have paid different signing bonuses in the past, Dziczek said.

 GM also agreed not to change its 49,000 union workers’ health insurance, so they’ll still pay about 3% of the overall cost.
 Workers at most big U.S. companies pay closer to 30%.